Palace of Moncloa: Vice Presidency Building

 It is one of the newest buildings of the Complex.
 It was built in 2006 under the premiership of José Luis Rodriguez Zapatero.
 This building currently houses the Deputy Prime Minister's Office.

 Seeds Building

 The Seeds Building was built in 1950 as part of the Ministry of Agriculture.
 Its name is because it was the place where the seeds were once stored.

 It currently hosts the personal Cabinet of the Office of the Prime Minister.
 On the first floor is the office of the Chief of Staff, an office that was used in the 1980s by Alfonso Guerra, and before by Joaquín Garrigues Walker with prime minister Adolfo Suárez.

 INIA Building

 The INIA building was built in 1953 by the architect José Azpiroz.
 It receives this name for having housed the National Institute of Agrarian Research (INIA).
-It's also known as the Monastery of the Presidency because for its resemblance to a monastery.
+It is also known as the Monastery of the Presidency because for its resemblance to a monastery.

 It is currently the headquarters of the Ministry of the Presidency.